CBC-UCONN/Genome_Assembly/README.md

 aligned >1 times   |   0.00%   |   0.01%  |  0.02%  |  1.48%  |  3.35%  |
 overall alignment rate   |  44.60%   |   46.48%  |  50.29%  |  86.69%  |   82.49%  |

+Between de-novo assemblies it shows that, assembly done with SPAdes have a good overall alignment rate, and higher number of reads would match exactly 1 time to the reference genome.